Romania Job Search

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Many people believe that having studied the Romanian language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.